eigengo/opensourcejournal/monoids/monoids.md

-## Monoids are everywhere - You just weren't aware of them.
+# Monoids are everywhere - You just weren't aware of them.

 They are among us: you use them during your everyday life, while waiting for the bus, when programming, when going out for a walk in the park or when doing some math.
-In this brief journey into category theory we'll meet Monoids, powerful structures you have been using since you were a child.
+In this brief journey into category theory we'll meet _monoids_, powerful structures you have been using since you were a child.
 You don't trust me?
 Fair enough, I'll show you that there is nothing intimidating about them, and they are indeed quite a powerful abstraction tool, relevant not only in math but also in programming.

-### A clock
+## A clock
 Let's first point our attention to something as simple as a clock.
 To simplify a bit and build our intuition, let's imagine our clock has only the hour hand, and let's assume our clock makes no distinction between the 24 and the 12h format.
 In other terms,